harryberlin/AVR-IBus.public/README.md

-# AVR-IBus<br>`Do-It-Yourself Modul for BMW Cars with I/K-Bus`
+# AVR-IBus<br>`Do-It-Yourself Modul for BMW Cars with I-/K-Bus`

 ## Modes
 - **AVR Mode**
 	- standalone modul with GUI for OEM System
 - **IBus Interface Mode**
-	- because my project is pioneer and initiator for [I-BUS App](www.ibus-app.de) own next IBus Interface, but you can use the DIY Modul as usual USB IBus-Interface also (e.g. for Android Radio Headunits)
+	- because my project is pioneer and initiator for [I-BUS App](www.ibus-app.de) to develop their own next IBus Interface
+	- you can use this DIY Modul as usual USB IBus-Interface also (e.g. for Android Radio Headunits)
 	- upload the other Firmware to get it working
 	- hope i will get more Support for the functionality with the App